In this Episode, we’re talking about caring for your laundry–from becoming a stain fighting master, to developing routines that work!

 Your homework this week to organize your laundry and clothing care space and supplies.
 Make a list of what you need in your laundry toolkit or your clothing care toolkit, and order it if you can.
 Post a picture of your laundry space in the Everyday Style Lounge–I’d love to see it!

 Before we go, I want to take a moment to thank all of the employees who are working hard to keep us safe, and fed, and clothed–both the people we see at the grocery stores, or doctors offices–and the people we don’t see, in the warehouses, and driving trucks.
 If you, or your loved one is heading out the door each day for work, thank you, and I pray you stay safe and healthy.

 That’s it everyone–I’ll see you Monday with office hours!

 Class is dismissed for today, but the conversation doesn’t have to end.
-Head over to youreverydaystyle.com for shownotes, freebies, and a link to join my Free Facebook community, The Everyday Style Lounge.
+We invite you to join our member community in The Style Circle.

 And if the Everyday Style School podcast is helping you love getting dressed again, it would make my day if you would subscribe to the podcast, leave a review and share it with your friends, so women everywhere can have more fun with style.
 Thanks Style Sister.